 Fellas; you owe it to your mate!

-Please look out for part 2 later this week.
+Please look out for part 2 Thursday.

 If you need to reach out and begin the journey away from the precipice the starting point is to tell someone.
 Talk to someone you trust, let family or friends know what’s going on for you, they may be able to offer help and support.
 If you find it difficult to talk to someone you know these free helplines are there to help.